yjsoh/redis/README.md

 Building Redis
 --------------
+You will need to install the following required packages on the build system:
+* memkind
+* libdaxctl-devel (v66 or later) -- required by libmemkind

 Redis can be compiled and used on Linux, OSX, OpenBSD, NetBSD, FreeBSD.
 We support big endian and little endian architectures, and both 32 bit